 On the economics of stallion management and artificial insemination: Read Now

-A short write-up on Centre College’s course on breeding/racing economics and finance: Read Now
+A short write-up on Centre College’s course (now discontinued) on breeding/racing economics and finance: Read Now

-Haffler on the Tyranny of the Status Quo — Thoughts on whether the industry should change the Triple Crown conformation and also on the possibility of introducing artificial insemination.
+Haffler on the Tyranny of the Status Quo — Thoughts on whether the industry should change Triple Crown race arrangements and also on the possibility of introducing artificial insemination.

 In the Works

 What is the Optimal Number of Broodmares to Own?
 (My wife says the answer is zero, but more realistically, that varies with assumptions and circumstances.)